jbranchaud/til/javascript/accessing-arguments-to-a-function.md

 # Accessing Arguments To A Function

-The `arguements` object is available within any JavaScript function.
+The `arguments` object is available within any JavaScript function.
 It is an array-like object with all of the arguments to the function.
 Even if not all of the arguments are referenced in the function signature, they can still be accessed via the `arguments` object.